Tag Archives: #upstatenewyork

 “A New World”

-After she graduated in 1964, Laura took a job in Spring Valley.
+After she graduated in 1964, Laura took teaching position in Spring Valley, New York.
 During that first year of her teaching, special education classes were not held in regular school building.
 Instead, Laura taught classes in an activities building for a nearby summer camp.
 A second building held the classes for the physically handicapped as well as a food service program that made student and faculty lunches every day.

 Laura and her fellow teachers, left very much on their own, made the decision to divide the classes not by ages, but by abilities, thereby allowing children with similar skills to progress together.
 For some children, education focused on basic life skills-eating, dressing and bathing, as well as other daily living skills like shopping, banking, phone use and housekeeping.
 Others showing greater ability were taught skills that were part of a more standard curriculum, including reading, math, history and science.